Jamel Herring: Bare-knuckle boxing

+Herrimg made his Bare Knuckle Fighting Championship debut against Matt Guymon on January 17, 2026 at BKFC 86.
+He won the fight by unanimous decision.

+Herring was scheduled to face Nate Maness for the vacant BKFC Bantamweight Championship on May 22, 2026 at BKFC 89.
+However, Maness withdrew due to not being medically cleared and was replaced by Michael Larrimore.
+Herring won the championship by unanimous decision.

+Herring is scheduled to defend his title against John Dodson on October 17, 2026 at BKFC 95.

 Personal life

 Herring has six children: Kamren Herring (2004), Stephen Herring (2007), Ariyanah Herring (2009), Jamel Herring Jr. (2010), Jazmyne Herring (2013), and Justice Herring (2017).
 His daughter Ariyanah died July 27, 2009, from SIDS.
 The opening ceremony of the 2012 Olympic Games was the 3rd anniversary of her death.
 He married his childhood friend Jennifer Dickerson-Herring on September 26, 2015.

 Legal issues

 On January 9, 2025 Herring was arrested by the City of Mason (Ohio) Police Department after an incident was reported the day before by his wife Jennifer.
 The charge he was arrested for was assault and domestic violence.
 He remained in custody at Warren County Jail.
 The incident occurred on January 4 at 2 a.m. after Herring entered their home “extremely intoxicated” and started to bully Jennifer, in relation to marital issues.
-The police report read, “‘viciously’ attacking her by punching her all over her body, pulled her hair and threw her across the room. … Mrs. Herring then stated Mr. Herring choked her … and she felt he was going to kill her because she had trouble breathing.”
+The police report read, “‘viciously’ attacking her by punching her all over her body, pulled her hair and threw her across the room. ...
+Mrs. Herring then stated Mr. Herring choked her ... and she felt he was going to kill her because she had trouble breathing.”
 A court date was set for January 21.
-Jennifer dropped the charges in February, but applied for a permanent restraining order against Jamel, which he broke on March 18, 2025 and arrested on two charges, one of them being ' violation of a protective order'.
+Jennifer dropped the charges in February, but applied for a permanent restraining order against Jamel, which he broke on March 18, 2025 and arrested on two charges, one of them being 'violation of a protective order'.